robyndahl/AdvancedPaleobiology/Labs/Tests/Lab08A_Answers.md

-# Modeling Ecological Gradients Using Multivariate Data
+# Modeling Ecological Gradients Using Multivariate Data Part A

 ## Problem Set 1